jfairbank/redux-saga-test-plan/README.md

 // Throws with below:
 //
 // SagaTestError:
-// take effects do not match
+// Assertion 1 failed: take effects do not match
 //
 // Expected
 // --------